 With COVID-19 pandemic precautions and restrictions causing employers to change how they run their organizations, a workplace wellness initiative based at the University of Kansas School of Medicine-Wichita has helped create a guide giving employers evidence-based strategies to help keep worksites and employees healthy while responding to a pandemic.

-WorkWell KS, which is led by Elizabeth Ablah, Ph.D., MPH, associate professor with the Department of Population Health at KU School of Medicine-Wichita, is a worksite initiative that partners with businesses and organizations in Kansas to provide resources for creating, supporting and promoting workplace and employee health and wellness initiatives.
+WorkWell KS, which is led by Elizabeth Ablah, Ph.D., MPH, professor with the Department of Population Health at KU School of Medicine-Wichita, is a worksite initiative that partners with businesses and organizations in Kansas to provide resources for creating, supporting and promoting workplace and employee health and wellness initiatives.

 WorkWell KS collaborated with the Healthier Workforce Center of the Midwest in Iowa, the Nebraska Safety Council and the St. Louis Area Business Health Coalition to put together the 37-page employer pandemic response guide.

 All four of the workplace initiative groups ramped up their efforts to create a timely document they could offer to employers in their respective states, said Ablah, who's been overseeing WorkWell KS since its inception in 2011.

 "We had a very, very ambitious timeline," she said.
 "We developed and produced the guide and hosted a webinar in less than three weeks."

 During the April 29 webinar - when information about accessing the guide was released - human resources staff from a medical practice, a multistate manufacturing business and a public school district made presentations and answered questions about how their organization was responding to the pandemic.
 The webinar attracted more than 900 registrations and more than 600 unique viewers, according to the collaborators.

 The guide, which is available online, includes checklists and links to other resources that can help employers stay on top of worker wellness and employee situations during a pandemic.